scaev/TimeCapsule/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 ![Trello](https://img.shields.io/badge/Trello-%23026AA7.svg?style=for-the-badge&logo=Trello&logoColor=white)

+##Deployment 🚀
+The application is currently deployed on Heroku at [timecapsule](https://git.heroku.com/timecapsule.git)

 ## Contributing 🙏

 If you'd like to contribute to this project, please fork the repository and create a new branch for your changes.
 Once you've made your changes, submit a pull request to merge your branch back into the main repository.